Hip Flexor InjuryBy Sally Ann Quirke | Filed under: Hip Pain

 - Rectus femoris - which is the only one of your quadriceps muscles that crosses your hip joint, and hence it is involved in both knee and hip movements.

 The most common type of hip flexor injury that I see happens as a result of them being too tight.
-When your hip flexors become too tight they can pull your pelvis forward into an anteriorly tilted position.
+When your hip flexors are tight they pull your pelvis out of alignment, usually into an anteriorly tilted position.
 This, in turn, places excess pressure on your lower back often resulting in lower back pain.

 When your pelvis is tilted too far forward, it eventually causes your tummy muscles to weaken over time.
-This is because no one muscle works alone, they work as a team, so if your hip flexors are injured there will be other muscles affected also, the usual ones being your abdominals and bum muscles!
+This is because no one muscle works alone, they work as a team, so if your hip flexors are injured, other muscles or muscle groups can be affected also, the usual ones being your abdominals and bum muscles!

 So, if you have a hip flexor injury you must attend to your tummy and bum muscles as well.